 The Education and Outreach Forum was recommended to be incorporated into the RSWMP Public Education Task Force (PETF) because many of the members, goals, and priorities for outreach and education overlapped.
 NCTCOG continues to support the PETF and participating TMDL stakeholders to develop resources that help facilitate a greater regional understanding of the impact of bacteria on water quality.

-Partnership formed with RSWMP's Public Education Task Force, Wastewater And Treatment Education Roundtable, and other relevant organizations to help facilitate greater regional understanding of the impact of bacteria on water quality stormwater run-off and conserve local water supplies.
-The program offers information on ecological, economic, and aesthetic benefits gained from utilizing native and drought tolerant species.
+Partnership formed with RSWMP's Public Education Task Force, Wastewater And Treatment Education Roundtable, and other relevant organizations to help facilitate greater regional understanding of the impact of bacteria on water quality.